Patchwork Conditions for Holographic Nonlinear Responses: A Computational Method for Electric Conductivity and Friction Coefficient: Nonlinear friction coefficient

 For the $(\partial x)^4$-truncated model, the behavior of the scalar curvature is more complicated.
-From eq.~(\ref{eq:pi_truncated}), we obtain three different $\xi^{\prime}(u)$ as solutions for given $\pi_{\xi}$, and they give different $R$ each other.
-The bottom-panels of figure \ref{fig:patchwork_dx4-model} shows $R$ as a function of $u/u_h$ for several $\Delta \tilde{\pi}_{\xi}$.
-The red, blue, and green families of curves correspond to the three roots $\xi'(u)$ of eq.~(\ref{eq:pi_truncated}).
+From Eq.~(\ref{eq:pi_truncated}), we obtain three different $\xi^{\prime}(u)$ as solutions for given $\pi_{\xi}$, and they give different $R$ each other.
+Figure \ref{fig:patchwork_dx4-model}(b), (c) show $R$ as a function of $u/u_h$ for several $\Delta \tilde{\pi}_{\xi}$.
+The red, blue, and green families of curves correspond to the three roots $\xi'(u)$ of Eq.~(\ref{eq:pi_truncated}).
 In the region of $u<u_*$, the red curves correspond to the solutions satisfying the desired boundary condition at $u=0$.
 We see that the red curves diverge at $u=u_*$ when $\Delta\tilde{\pi}_{\xi}\neq 0$.
 When $\Delta\tilde{\pi}_{\xi}=0$, the red curve in the region of $u<u_*$ reaches $u=u_*$ with a finite value of $R$, and it connects smoothly to the blue curve that belongs to the different branch of the solution.
 The smooth switching between the different roots is the same as what happened in the models studied in the former sections.
-Note that the blue smooth curves in figure \ref{fig:patchwork_dx4-model} do not satisfy the right boundary condition at $u=0$.
+Note that the blue smooth curves in Fig.~\ref{fig:patchwork_dx4-model}(b), (c) do not satisfy the right boundary condition at $u=0$.
 After all, we find that $R$ is regular everywhere in $0<u<u_h$ only when $\pi_{\xi}=\pi_{\text{phys}}$ for the solutions with the appropriate boundary condition at $u=0$.